Kayah State Hluttaw

-Kayah State Hluttaw (ကယားပြည်နယ်လွှတ်တော်) is the legislature of the Burmese state of Kayah State.
+Kayah State Hluttaw (ကယားပြည်နယ်လွှတ်တော်; lit.
+'Kayah State Assembly') is the legislature of the Burmese state of Kayah State.
 It is a unicameral body, consisting of 20 members, including 15 elected members and 5 military representatives.
 As of February 2016, the Hluttaw was led by speaker Hla Htwe of the National League for Democracy (NLD).

 The first election for Kayah State Hluttaw was held in November 2010 and all seats elected were from Union Solidarity and Development Party.
 In 2015 general election, the NLD won the most contested seats (11 out of 15 contested seats) in the legislature.